amadeuszsz/autoware-documentation/docs/tutorials/f1tenth/concepts/lidar-trajectory.md

 ![Step 4](images/step_4.png)

-Add the ability to propoerly join two path sections.
+Add the ability to properly join two path sections.
 This is done by finding two closest points on both paths and connecting them together.
 At the same time rest of the points is ignored.

 ![Step 5](images/step_5.png)